Fifth Volume of “Hualin Series on Buddhist Studies”

 • 1.4.
 Conceptualization and ‘World- Making’: A Study on Prapañca as an Imprint in Yogācāra Treatises

-WANG Beier
+Beier WANG

 • 1.5.
 Buddhist Worldmaking in the American Midcentury